A speedy and responsive site is directly correlated with higher levels of visitors and better user experience.

 Let us understand this with the help of some examples:

 Example1: Suppose a short performance test needs to be evaluated by a tester.
 This is for an AUT within a given time limit.
 Then, a sanity manual test can be evoked to find out the page load or response time.

 Example 2: Similarly, consider a java based web application.
-In order to execute performance test manually, in this case, many active sessions of the same application should be open for testing.
-Manually, we can determine the number of active sessions, number of database connections open, and number of threads running.
-The amount of CPU time, the memory being used and few more parameters can also be obtained.
+In order to execute the performance test manually, in this case, many active sessions of the same application should be open for testing.
+Manually, we can determine the number of active sessions, a number of database connections open, and number of threads running.
+The amount of CPU time, the memory being used and a few more parameters can also be obtained.